On the Local Regularity of the Hilbert Transform: Introduction

-In fact, this formula is still true if $f \in C^{k+1}(\mathbb{R})$ and all its derivatives are $L^p$ integrable (see Section \ref{section:global_case} below).

-The purpose of this paper is to study the regularity of the Hilbert transform when only the local differentiability is assumed near a point, and the main theorem is the following local regularity result.
+The purpose of this paper is to study the local regularity of the Hilbert transform when only the local regularity of the function is assumed, and the main result is the following theorem.